-FAR 101: An Introduction to Doing Business with the Federal Government will be held November 18, 9:00-9:45 am, in Room 324.
-In this session, Maria will provide an overview of the FAR, with a particular focus on how the FAR impacts the source selection process.
-She will walk you through the procurement process, from solicitation to award, explaining the most common types of contracts used by the government (Firm-Fixed Price, Cost-Reimbursable, IDIQ, MATOC etc), the various methods of procurement (Sealed Bidding, Contracting by Negotiation, LPTA, etc), and – most importantly – how the government will evaluate your bid/offer.
+FAR 101: An Introduction to Doing Business with the Federal Government was held on November 18, 9:00-9:45 am, in Room 324.
+In this session, Maria provided an overview of the FAR, with a particular focus on how the FAR impacts the source selection process.
+She walked you through the procurement process, from solicitation to award, explaining the most common types of contracts used by the government (Firm-Fixed Price, Cost-Reimbursable, IDIQ, MATOC etc), the various methods of procurement (Sealed Bidding, Contracting by Negotiation, LPTA, etc), and – most importantly – how the government will evaluate your bid/offer.
 Learn how to use the FAR to your advantage to secure more federal business.
-Other topics covered will include the Small Business Administration and Department of Veterans’ Affairs’ VOSB/SDVOSB regulations and the ways in which VOSB/SDVOSB certification can help you secure a set-aside contract award.
+Other topics covered included the Small Business Administration and Department of Veterans’ Affairs’ VOSB/SDVOSB regulations and the ways in which VOSB/SDVOSB certification can help you secure a set-aside contract award.

-The Fundamentals of Government Contracting: Debriefing and Protests will be held on November 19, 10:05-10:50 am, in room 415.
-In this session, Maria will cover all aspects of the protest process.
+The Fundamentals of Government Contracting: Debriefing and Protests was held on November 19, 10:05-10:50 am, in room 415.
+In this session, Maria covered all aspects of the protest process.
 Was a contract improperly awarded to someone else?
 Want to know if there is any way to fight the agency’s decision and get the award after all?
-Sign up for this session and learn how to use debriefings and protests as an affirmative tool to get the contract you want.
+This session explored how to use debriefings and protests as an affirmative tool to get the contract you want.
 In the alternative, were you protested by a disgruntled competitor?
-This session will also teach you strategies on how to defend against such a protest (if not avoid one altogether).
-Topics covered will include both bid protests as well as size and status protests, which address the size and eligibility of VOSB/SDVOSB businesses.
+This session also taught guests the strategies on how to defend against such a protest (if not avoid one altogether).
+Topics covered included both bid protests as well as size and status protests, which address the size and eligibility of VOSB/SDVOSB businesses.

-Building a Compliant Team: VOSB/SDVOSB Teaming Arrangements, Joint Ventures, and Mentor-Protégée Relationships, will be held on November 19, 11:10-11:55 am, in room 323.
+Building a Compliant Team: VOSB/SDVOSB Teaming Arrangements, Joint Ventures, and Mentor-Protégée Relationships, was held on November 19, 11:10-11:55 am, in room 323.
 There is no hotter topic in Federal Government Contracting than teaming.
 Whether you are a small business looking to expand your capabilities, or a large business looking for access to set-aside contracts, teaming greatly expands your federal contracting opportunities.
-In this session, Maria will discuss teaming in detail, covering the benefits of teaming (from both a small business/prime contractor perspective, and a large business/subcontractor perspective), the proper procedures for forming an enforceable teaming agreement, important clauses you should include in your agreement, as well as common pitfalls you should avoid.
-She will also discuss other partnering strategies, including joint ventures and mentor-protégé relationships.
-Recent developments to this area of law will also be covered.
+In this session, Maria discussed teaming in detail, covering the benefits of teaming (from both a small business/prime contractor perspective, and a large business/subcontractor perspective), the proper procedures for forming an enforceable teaming agreement, important clauses you should include in your agreement, as well as common pitfalls you should avoid.
+She also discussed other partnering strategies, including joint ventures and mentor-protégé relationships.
+Recent developments to this area of law were also covered.